hcilab/wams/README.md

 });
 ```

-The stylesheets will be automatically loaded by the browsers.
+WAMS will load these scripts and stylesheets in the browser window.

 ### Connections